 The remoteness of Micronesia ensures pristine marine beauty and the adventurous diver will be well rewarded.

-Liveaboards in Micronesia offer a scuba diving wonderland to theis collection of small islands.
-The abundant marine life, vibrant corals gardens, plunging walls, spectacular drop offs and plethora of World War I and II wrecks make the area a world class dive destination and perfect for dive liveaboard cruises.
+Liveaboards in Micronesia offer a scuba diving wonderland to this collection of small islands.
+The abundant marine life, vibrant corals gardens, plunging walls, spectacular drop-offs and a plethora of World War I and II wrecks make the area a world class dive destination and perfect for dive liveaboard cruises.
 Of the many islands of Micronesia, the main diving destinations are Chuuk/Truk lagoon and Palau.
 Liveaboard.com offers great itineraries on the best Micronesia liveaboards.

 - Free Nitrox

 The beautifully crafted 40m SY, Palau Siren, was built specially to meet the demanding requirements of divers, to ensure the ultimate liveaboard experience for up to 16 guests.

 The 52m ex-merchant vessel, the Solitude One, was completely refurbished in 2013 and is equipped with 10 absolutely stunning cabins to ensure the best dive holiday to the Philippines and Micronesia.

 Truk Master offers up to 16 guests year-round diving at what many consider to be the world’s best wreck diving location.
 The 37m liveaboard holds 8 luxury cabins, each with AC and en-suite facilities.Truk Master